-A commercial establishment in which the patrons are directly or indirectly is charged a fee to engage in private, personal contact with employees, other patrons or personnel, primarily for entertainment purposes.
-Adult service facilities include massage establishments using and steam rooms but do not include or other devices or equipment provided by the establishment, and that is not regulated as sexually oriented businesses or massage establishment.
+A commercial establishment in which patrons are directly or indirectly charged a fee to engage in private, personal contact with employees, other patrons or personnel, primarily for entertainment purposes.
+Adult service facilities include massage establishments and steam rooms but do not include sexually oriented businesses.
 Massage therapy provided as an ancillary activity to a medical service use is not considered an adult service facility.